gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

    * Redis must be listening to `http://localhost:6379`, see the [Redis Quickstart Guide](https://redis.io/topics/quickstart)

-1. Do a Maven Install for each cloned repo:
+1. Run `mvn clean install` for each cloned repo:
    ```bash
     >> ls
       drwxrwxrwx Palisade-common